panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Dynamic Properties

-Dynamic Path Properties are expected to change on the timescale of milliseconds and can usually only be approximated and sampled.
+Dynamic Path Properties are expected to change on the timescale of milliseconds.
-They usually relate to performance within the network, e.g. available end-to-end bandwidth.
+They usually relate to the state of the path, e.g., regarding performance such as currently available end-to-end bandwidth.

-Some of these apply more to the first hop, some apply on the entire path.
+Some of these properties may depend only on the first hop or on the access network, some may depend on the entire path.

+Typically, Dynamic Properties can only be approximated and sampled, and might be made available in an aggregated form, such as averages or minimums.
+Dynamic Path Properties can be measured by the endpoint itself or somethere in the network.
+See {{ANRW18-Metrics}} for a discussion of how to measure some dynamic path properties at the endpoint.

-Some of them may be symmetric and some may be asymmetric, i.e., be different in the upstream direction and in the downstream direction from the point of view of a particular host.
+Some of these properties may be symmetric and some may be asymmetric, i.e., be different in the upstream direction and in the downstream direction from the point of view of a particular host.

-Of some of these properties it can be useful to compute aggregates, e.g., averages or minimums.

 Available bandwidth: